 On the way we saw camel caravans from Eritrea, a traditional way of exporting goods to Ethiopia considering the arid landscape is land-locked.
 As the Chinese are rapidly building roads in this area making Erta Ale more accessible to the masses and the ability to transport goods easily, I do wonder what affect this will have on their livelihood.

-Hiking up Erta Ale
+Preparing to hike up Erta Ale

 Having arrived at base camp, we prepared our back packs with head torch, water, masks, sleeping bags and an extra layer of clothing.
 As we ate dinner, we were treated to a vibrant and jaw-dropping sunset that any photographer would dream about.